turingschool/front-end-curriculum/lessons/floating/aria-accessibility.md

 Think about the information provided by a set of `<div></div>` tags.
 What do we know about the content within those tags?
 Really, we know nothing.
 It's a semantically void element that controls the APPEARANCE of its content - by default it is a `block` style element, but beyond that it could theoretically be literally any kind of data - a title, a paragraph, an image, a random red decorative sidebar...etc.

 ARIA provides a series of tools and approaches to enhancing the meaning of your code.
-Toay we will look at the three main aspects of ARIA - Roles, States, and Properties.
+Today we will look at the three main aspects of ARIA - Roles, States, and Properties.

 ## Plan Of Attack ##